genwebcorp/genjax/docs/library/generative_functions.md

           - random_weighted
           - estimate_logpdf

+GenJAX exports a long list of exact density distributions, which uses the functionality of [`tfp.distributions`](https://www.tensorflow.org/probability/api_docs/python/tfp/distributions).
+A list of these is shown below.

+::: genjax.generative_functions.distributions
+    options:
+        show_root_heading: true
+        summary:
+          attributes: true

 ## `StaticGenerativeFunction`: a programmatic language

 For any serious work, you'll want a way to combine generative functions together, mixing deterministic functions with sampling. `StaticGenerativeFunction` is a way to do that: it supports the use of a JAX compatible subset of Python to author generative functions.
 It also supports the ability _to invoke_ other generative functions: instances of this type (and any other type of generative function) can then be used in larger generative programs.